Self-Help Books Do Work! If You Do This...

 So highlight your book so you can come back and reread the important stuff later.

 (If you are reading an eBook on a Kindle, you can create flashcards out of your highlights so you can quickly reread what you highlighted.)

 If you thought highlighting was great, just wait until you start taking your own notes.

 Ever taken a test in school where the teacher lets you bring a note card with whatever you want written on it, but once you start taking the test you find you barely need it?

 Same principle here.
-Rewrite the material from your highlights (in your own words) to a page or two of notes.
+Rewrite the material (in your own words) from your highlights to a page or two of notes.

 Now you are starting to really ingrain the lessons into your brain and you have one page with all the important lessons.